Hair loss affects guys in a lot of different ways.

 Unfortunately, this happens far earlier than it should for a lot of men.
 You can’t maintain your youth forever, but surely it shouldn’t fade in your early 20s or – heaven forbid – your late teens.

-And even if you’re in your late 40s or early 50s, and most of the men in your peer group are dealing with some stage and variation of hair loss, you still don’t want to give up your youth.
+Moreover, even if you’re in your late 40s or early 50s, and most of the men in your peer group are dealing with some stage and variation of hair loss, you still don’t want to give up your youth.
 No one would.

 So you’re probably wondering, “Should I treat my hair loss?”